Week two and finally beginning to feel like I can breathe.

 The first week of my travels were chaotic- so many places, so many things happening.
 The second week hasn’t brought full-on relaxation, but we’re getting there.

-It still feels like I’m on a holiday from work- not as though I’m at the onset of an adventure that will see me travel for a ‘to be determined’ number of weeks.
-Wondering when I’ll start to feel like a full-time traveller, and what that means, really.
+It still feels like I’m on a holiday from a full-time, corporate job- not as though I’m at the onset of an adventure that will see me travel for a ‘to be determined’ number of weeks.
+Wondering when I’ll start to feel like a digital nomad, and what that means, really.

 Generally, I was excited this week to finally make it to Thailand, a country I’ve long dreamed of visiting.
 Chiang Rai and Chiang Mai have been every bit as magical as I envisioned them to be- spectacular temples, strong coffee, friendly locals, great eats and so affordable.